-Private parties, as well as US states suing on their own behalf or on behalf of their residents, are entitled to three times their actual injury plus litigation costs and reasonable attorney fees.
-(There are a few exceptions that typically do not apply in monopolisation cases - eg, a defendant in a cartel case that obtains amnesty and cooperates with private plaintiffs is subject only to single damages.)
+Private parties, as well as governments suing on their own behalf or on behalf of their residents, are entitled to three times their actual injury plus litigation costs and reasonable attorney fees.
+(There are a few exceptions that typically do not apply in monopolisation cases - eg, a foreign government is generally limited to single damages, and a defendant in a cartel case that obtains amnesty and cooperates with private plaintiffs is subject only to single damages.)

-To obtain damages, beyond proving an antitrust violation, a plaintiff must prove that it suffered injury, that the violation was a material and proximate cause of its injury, and that its injury was an 'antitrust injury,' meaning that it resulted from the anticompetitive effects of the violation.
+To obtain damages, beyond proving an antitrust violation, a plaintiff must prove that it suffered injury, that the violation was a material and proximate cause of its injury, and that its injury was an 'antitrust injury', meaning that it resulted from the anticompetitive effects of the violation.
 A private plaintiff must also prove the amount of damages with reasonable certainty.
-Typically, damages are measured as the difference between the plaintiff's position in the actual world and the position that the plaintiff would have been in but for the anticompetitive effects of the violation.
+Typically, damages are measured as the difference between the plaintiff's position in the actual world and the position that the plaintiff would have been in 'but for' the anticompetitive effects of the violation.